 The United Arab Emirates (UAE) is a federation composed of seven regions.
-Most companies look to incorporate in Abu Dhabi, Dubai, or one of the country’s Free Trade Zones.
+Most companies look to incorporate in Abu Dhabi, Dubai, or one of the country’s approximately 45 Free Trade Zones.
 Although the incorporation process might seem simple, many businesses find it labor-intensive to meet the UAE’s requirements and regulations on payroll and other matters of compliance.

-Payroll Taxation Rules
+Taxation Rules in the UAE

-United Arab Emirates Payroll Options
+United Arab Emirates Payroll Options for Companies

 Just as companies have multiple business structure options for incorporation, you’ll find a variety of payroll options for your business: